Connect with others who understand.

 • Headaches

 Bruxism may also be associated with temporomandibular disorders.
 Bruxism can cause long-term damage to your temporomandibular joint (TMJ), leading to oral health issues such as jaw dysfunction, chronic pain, tooth damage, and tooth loss.
 As a MyMigraineTeam member who grinds their teeth said, “I have found more recently that my grinding is bad and it has resulted in teeth movement.
-I had to get a mouth guard.”
+I had to get a mouthguard.”

-Is Bruxism Causing Your Migraine Headaches?
+Is Bruxism Causing My Migraine Headaches?

 • Sensitivity to light, smell, sounds, and stress